-RAFT: Residential Assistance for Families in Transition & ERMA: Emergency Rent and Mortgage Assistance, and ERAP: Emergency Rental Assistance Program
+RAFT: Residential Assistance for Families in Transition, ERMA: Emergency Rent and Mortgage Assistance, and ERAP: Emergency Rental Assistance Program

-The state-funded RAFT & ERMA programs are tools used by the HCEC team to provide eligible households or individuals up to $4,000 per 12-month period that can be used to help keep their housing, obtain new housing, or otherwise avoid becoming homeless.
+The state-funded RAFT, ERMA, and ERAP programs are tools used by the HCEC team to provide eligible households or individuals funding that can be used to help keep their housing, obtain new housing, or otherwise avoid becoming homeless.

 If you are unable to complete the form online, please leave a message on our RAFT hotline at 781.422.4204 and our staff will call back to assist you in the order your message was received.

 If you have access to documents without leaving your home, please upload pictures of the documents using your smart phone, if possible.
 If you do not have access to the documents and need additional time, please let us know.

 Who qualifies for RAFT and ERAP?

 - A household’s income must be at or below 80 percent area median income (AMI).
 Erma Income Guidelines